-- Agency requirements must be met - There must be an established market for leaseholds in the area and the comparable properties in the appraisal must include at least three leasehold properties - The leasehold term must exceed the term of the mortgage by at least 5 years - Community Land Trusts (CLTs) satisfying the above criteria are eligible.
+- Agency requirements must be met - Community Land Trusts (CLTs) satisfying the above criteria are eligible.
 CLTs are developed by nonprofit organizations or public entities to create and preserve long-term affordable housing.
 The CLT sells the home, retains ownership of the land, and provides an affordable below-market ground lease to the buyer.
 Provisions of the ground lease typically guarantee continued use of the property for low and moderate-income borrowers via restrictions affecting resale of the property improvements.
 Because the buyer is paying a subsidized price, the sales price is not an indicator of market value therefore the LTV ratio must be determined by dividing the loan amount by the appraised value of the improvements and leasehold interest.
 The appraisal must be prepared in accordance with applicable GSE requirements.